mgrojo/play_2048/README.md

 [![Build](https://github.com/mgrojo/play_2048/actions/workflows/main.yml/badge.svg)](https://github.com/mgrojo/play_2048/actions/workflows/main.yml)

 This is another implementation of the [2048 game](https://github.com/gabrielecirulli/2048) implemented in Ada using [ASFML](https://mgrojo.github.io/ASFML/).

 # Features

 - Different themes can be switched while playing.
-Five themes are included, but the user can add up to nine themes following the same structure.
+Five themes are included, but the user can add up to nine themes, following the same structure.
 - Best score
 - Fullscreen
+- Saving of the state

 # How to build